Marine Energy

 Marine energy technologies — powered by water-based renewable resources such as currents, tides, and waves — are undergoing rapid innovation.
 These technologies will be critical in helping to reach 100% clean energy targets and related climate change goals by 2035.

-The National Hydropower Association’s Marine Energy Council (MEC) works with private sector companies, academia, and government partners to:
+The National Hydropower Association’s Marine Energy Council (MEC) works with private sector companies, academia, and government partners through:

 In the United States, demonstration projects and research supported by the U.S. Department of Energy show that marine energy technologies will provide clear and competitive benefits to the electric system and facilitate off-grid “Blue Economy” market opportunities.